NawazAli20/PersonalSite/README.md

 Step 2: import my database file into your database Step 3: Install webserver and run the server
 Step 4: Run index.html file
+Step 5: Look for other pages through navigation